 The Cannabis Act has received Royal Assent and the sale of non-medical cannabis will be legal in Canada beginning on October 17, 2018.
 Until this date, cannabis remains illegal to buy, possess, or use for anything other than authorized medical or research purposes.

 Delta is in the process of bringing forward bylaw amendments to strengthen its regulatory powers with respect to cannabis.
-At the June 25, 2018 Regular Meeting, Council gave three readings to a new Delta Smoking Regulation Bylaw and associated amendments to the Bylaw Notice Enforcement Bylaw and the Municipal Ticketing Information Bylaw.
-View the staff report.
+At the August 13, 2018 Regular Meeting, Council gave final consideration and adoption to a new Delta Smoking Regulation Bylaw and associated amendments to the Bylaw Notice Enforcement Bylaw and the Municipal Ticketing Information Bylaw.
+View the staff memo and bylaws. .

 The Cannabis Act creates a legal framework for controlling the production, distribution, sale, and possession of non-medical cannabis across Canada.
 The current program for accessing cannabis for medical purposes will continue under the new Cannabis Act.

 This federal legislation creates significant responsibilities for all levels of government.
 On April 26, 2018, the BC Government released new legislation to regulate the sale and distribution of non-medical cannabis.
 The new BC Government legislation will not take effect until cannabis becomes legal across Canada on October 17, 2018.

 Since October 2017, Delta has provided submissions to both Health Canada and the BC Government on the legalization and regulation of non-medical cannabis.
 The BC Government’s legislation is generally consistent with Delta’s position.
 Some key issues of concern that Delta continues to lobby both the federal and provincial governments include: